Apron Fabric Calculator

 How many inches are in a yard of fabric?

 There are 36 inches in one yard of fabric.
 When calculating fabric needs, converting all measurements to inches first (length and width) and then dividing by 36 inches per yard is a common approach to determine the total yardage required.
+Our calculator handles these conversions automatically.

 What are common apron dimensions for adults?

 Common apron dimensions for adults vary by type: full aprons are often 28-32 inches long and 26-30 inches wide, while half or waist aprons are typically 18-22 inches long and 24-28 inches wide.
 Bibs for full aprons usually add another 10-12 inches to the length.
+You can input your custom dimensions into the calculator.